deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 Obviously, since the hashing process for an XFG hash takes a function prototype and hashes it, the two hashes are going to be the same.
 I would not call this a flaw at all, because it is obvious Microsoft knew to this going in.
 However, I feel this is a nice win for Microsoft in terms of their overall CFI strategy because as David pointed out, this was very little overhead to the already existing CFG infrastructure.

-However, from an adversarial standpoint- it must be said.
+However, from an adversarial standpoint - it must be said.
 XFG functions _can_ be overwritten, so long as the function is basically an identical prototype of the original function.

 Potential Bypasses?
 ---